-Objective: This study aims to analyze the differences in skills among 21st-century pre-service teachers based on gender.
+Objective: This study aims to analyze the differences in skills among 21st-century pre-service teachers, specifically about gender.

 Methods and Materials: The research method uses a comparative approach.
 The research population consisted of pre-service teachers at the State University of Surabaya, totaling 1,080 people from 13 study programs.
-The sampling technique employed a quota sampling method using the Slovin formula, resulting in a total of 411 people.
+The sampling technique employed a quota sampling method, using the Slovin formula, which resulted in a total of 411 people.
 The 21st-century skills instrument uses a questionnaire.
 The data analysis used was the independent sample t-test.
+Findings: By the results of data processing, it can be explained that there are no differences in almost all dimensions of 21st century skills (critical thinking, collaboration, communication, creativity, digital literacy and social skills) with a P>0.05. except for the leadership dimension.

-Findings: By the results of data processing, it can be explained that there are no differences in almost all dimensions of 21st century skills (critical thinking, collaboration, communication, creativity, digital literacy and social skills) with a sig value > 0,05, except for the leadership dimension, there are differences between male and female (sig 0,015 < 0,05).
+creativity, digital literacy and social skills) with a P> 0,05, except for the leadership dimension, there are differences between male and female (P<0,05).